Get a Library Card

 Request Special Services

-Interlibrary Loan Service is provided for materials that are not available within the SHARE Consortium.
-Contact Sue Lea at email@example.com or place requests by phone.
+- Interlibrary Loan Service is provided for materials that are not available within the SHARE Consortium.
+Contact Sam at email@example.com or place requests by phone.

 Download an eBook or Audiobook

-Follow the link to Overdrive from our website or go to http://dbooks.wplc.info.
-Look for the “Getting Started” section in the left-hand column near the bottom.
+Follow the link to Libby from our website or go to https://meet.libbyapp.com/.
+Look for the “Getting Started” section at the top of the page.
 This will help direct you to download eBooks or audiobooks in several different formats including directions on downloading the software needed.
-You will need to log in with your library card number under the Lakeshores Library System in order to place holds or reserve eBooks and audiobooks for your digital device.
+You will need to log in with your library card number under Prairie Lakes Library System in order to place holds or reserve eBooks and audiobooks for your digital device.